Puppy-Proofing Your Home

 How do you puppy-proof cables?

 You may not think about the dangers that electrical cables pose your new pet.
 But if your puppy gets curious about loose cords and takes a big bite down into it, it can be dangerous for its health.
 A puppy can be shocked, burned, and even killed.
 And even if your puppy is okay, chewed up cables can be expensive to replace.

 So, what can you do to keep your pet and cables safe?

 Out of Sight, Out of Mind.

 If your new puppy doesn’t see those delicious-looking cables, he won’t be tempted to chew on them.
 So, before you bring your new pet home, walk through your house looking for wires and cords.
 Note any that seem obvious and take the following steps to move them out of your pet’s field of view:

 - Hide them behind beds, desks, couches, or other large pieces of furniture.

-- Use cable ties to attach loose cords to desk legs or other stable anchors.
+- Use cable ties to attach loose cards to desk legs or other stable anchors.
 Pets are much more likely to chew on cords that can be yanked, pulled, and twisted.

 - When possible, use rugs to hide cords from view.

-- Depending on the kind of cord you’re looking to conceal, you may be able to run them through the drywall of your home.
+- Depending on the kind of card you’re looking to conceal, you may be able to run them through the drywall of your home.
 However, this will only work if you need to conceal something that’s permanent.

 - Look for opportunities to raise cords off the ground.
 You can use wire molds to run cords up a room’s corners or along its baseboards.
 And if you’re really creative, you can even design interesting patterns and wall art with the help of small cable brackets.